 1. L-Theanine

-When your brain’s throwing a tantrum and your to-do list won’t stop yelling, L-theanine is the mental equivalent of a warm blanket and a deep exhale.
+When your brain can’t focus and your to-do list seems endless, L-theanine can help produce that calm energy you need.
 This naturally calming compound from green tea helps your brain shift into alpha wave mode, which is a peaceful, present, and focused state where things feel manageable again.

 It also boosts feel-good neurotransmitters like GABA, dopamine, and serotonin to help smooth out stress without making you drowsy.
 In fact, a 2019 double-blind, placebo-controlled study found that 200mg of L-theanine daily significantly reduced stress-related symptoms and improved sleep quality and cognitive function in healthy adults.